How to Load a Caravan Safely - updated June 2019

-The above shows the effective mass of locating a 20 kg item at various distances from the axle/s of a caravan.
+The above shows the effective mass of locating a 20 kg item at various distances from the axle/s of a caravan - it is not linear.

-Locating mass correctly along the length of a caravan is vital.
-That applies both to its design and owner loading.
+Knowing how to locate mass correctly along the length of a caravan is vital.
+That applies both to its design and the owner's loading.

-As with a playground see-saw, two children of the same mass sitting at equal distances from the central pivot balance each other.
-Likewise an adult sitting near the middle on the one side can balance the far less mass of a child at its far end.
+As with a see-saw, two children of the same mass sitting at equal distances from the central pivot balance each other.
+Likewise an adult sitting near the middle on one side can balance the far less mass of a child at the far end of the other side.

 A centre-axled caravan behaves like this too.
-In effect it's a see-saw on wheels.
-Where you locate stuff along its length has exactly the same effect - that its distance from the axle/s increases that stuff's 'effective weight'.
+Where you locate stuff along its length has exactly the same effect.
+Its distance from the axle/s increases its 'effective weight'.

-As with that vertical movement, a tool box weighing 20 kg directly above a 6 metre long caravan/s axle) tool box will not cause that caravan to sway.
-But if that tool box is half-way toward the back of the caravan (and that caravan then sways) that tool box has an effective mass of 40 kg - because it is further away from the axle/s.
+Locating a (say) 20 kg tool box on top of a see-saw's pivot will not cause the see-saw to move.
+Likewise placing it directly over a caravan/s axle will not affect it if that caravan were to pitch or sway.
+But if that tool box is half-way toward the back of the caravan (and that caravan then pitches or sways) that 20 kg tool box has an effective mass of 40 kg - because it is further away from the axle/s.

 The effect is similar at the front.
-The force exerted attempts to cause the tow vehicle to pitch - and yaw sideways.
-It literally attempts to steer the tow vehicle via its rear tyres.
+The down and side forces on the tow vehicle causes it to pitch - and yaw sideways.
+That side force literally steers the tow vehicle by distorting its rear tyres.

-Never have heavy items, particularly tool boxes, spare wheels and full jerry cans, at the very front or rear of a trailer.
+Never have heavy items, particularly tool boxes, spare wheels and full jerry-cans, at the very front or rear of a caravan.

-Always have the tow vehicle loaded to its maximum legally permitted weight.
+Always load the tow vehicle to its maximum legally permitted weight.
 Keep the caravan's loading as light as possible - and as close to the caravan's axle/s as possible.